There are a few things to consider when piloting or implementing Cogniti at your institution.

 These considerations lead to some adoption models.

-For small-scale pilots, it may be beneficial in terms of ease and efficiency, balancing risk, for us to host Cogniti and sponsor some light use of the AI.
-In 2025, Microsoft are generously providing funding to support other institutions in these pilots.
+For small-scale pilots, it may be beneficial in terms of ease and efficiency, balancing risk, for us to host Cogniti and sponsor some light use.
+No service level agreement is available for free pilots.

 LMS integration #